albertocasagrande/RACES/README.md

 -   sequencing simulation

 RACES consists in a library `libRACES` and 6 main CLI tools:
--   `species_sim` performs cell spacial simulation by using species evolutional information.
+-   `species_sim` performs cell spacial simulation by using species evolutionary information.
 It supports epigenetic switching.
 -   `build_context_index` creates an index for the mutational contexts (i.e., consecutive triplets of nucleotides) in a genome.
     This index is used to place passenger SNVs according to SBS signatures.
 In normal conditions, the context index for a genome must be created once for all and the resulting file can be used many times.